AlonsoOropeza/LinearRegression/README.md

 ![mean-squared-error](https://raw.githubusercontent.com/AlonsoOropeza/LinearRegression/main/mean-squared-error.png)
 Thus means the sumatory of the squares of the prediction minus the real value.
 ### Dataset
 Finally the stature_hand_foot.csv dataset has the following variables:
-idGen  (w/in gender)
+- idGen (w/in gender)
-gender       (1=M, 2=F)
+- gender (1=M, 2=F)
-height   (mm)
+- height (mm)
-handLen (mm)
+- handLen (mm)
-footLen (mm)
+- footLen (mm)
-We make a bit of **preprocessing** before we train the model with the dataframe, for example we scaled down a little bit the height, handLen and footLen in order to be in centimeters, also we create hot-econding with the gender.
+We make a bit of **preprocessing** before we train the model with the dataframe.
+We scaled down a little bit the height, handLen and footLen in order to be in centimeters, we also used hot-econding with the gender.
 ### How to run it

 ## Results